DeeDeeG/noto-color-emoji-font/README.md

 ## Examples

-Demo in Firefox on Linux.
+Demo of the Nougat release, in Firefox on Linux.
 ![Firefox color emoji in Linux](images/notocoloremoji-font-demo.png?raw=true)

 ## What is SVGinOT?
-*SVG in Open Type* is a standard by Adobe and Mozilla for color OpenType and Open Font Format fonts.
-It allows font creators to embed complete SVG files within a font enabling full color and even animations.
-There are more details in the [SVGinOT proposal][8] and the [OpenType SVG table specifications][9].
+*SVG in OpenType* is a standard by Adobe and Mozilla for color OpenType fonts.
+It allows font creators to embed complete SVG files within a font, enabling full color, and even animations.
+There are more details in the [SVGinOT proposal][8] and the [OpenType SVG table specification][9].

 SVGinOT Font demos (Firefox only):